sublimelsp/LSP/docs/src/language_servers.md

         }
     ```

-!!! info "Ensure that the PostgreSQL syntax is applied to the relevant files, for example by selecting `View > Syntax > SQL > PostgreSQL`"
+!!! info "Ensure that the PostgreSQL syntax is applied to the relevant files by selecting `View > Syntax > SQL > PostgreSQL`"

 ## Stylelint